Spain - Country Commercial Guide

 In view of the complexity and rapid change in marking, labeling and testing requirements in Spain, U.S. exporters are advised to request pertinent instructions from their importers prior to shipment.

-• Electrical products that operate in a range of 50 to 1,000 volts alternating current or 75 to 1,500 volts direct current must comply with the EU low-voltage directive.
+• Electrical Products: Those operate in a range of 50 to 1,000 volts alternating current or 75 to 1,500 volts direct current must comply with the EU low-voltage directive.
 There are three accepted forms of proof of conformity with this regulation: a mark issued by an authorized EU agency, a certificate issued by an approved EU authority, or a declaration issued by the manufacturer, which can self-certify the product.

-• Used equipment: Spain allows the entry of used equipment, material, and goods subject to the same standards concerning safety as new imports in the same product category.
+• Used Equipment: Spain allows the entry of used equipment, material, and goods subject to the same standards concerning safety as new imports in the same product category.

-• Food and Animal Feed: Product containing genetically modified organism (GMO) must be labeled “contains GMOs.”
+• Foods and Animal Feed: Product containing genetically modified organism (GMO) must be labeled “contains GMOs.”
 “Traceability” through the production chain is required by the legislation.
 The GMO content of products must be documented along the production chain and kept on file for five years.

-• The standard U.S. label does not comply with the EU’s labeling requirements.
+• Agricultural Products: Labeling requirements are fully harmonized with the EU labeling system and labels must be in Spanish.
+The standard U.S. label does not comply with the EU’s labeling requirements.
 On December 13, 2014, the EU’s new “Food Information to Consumers (FIC)” Regulation 1169/2011 became applicable and introduced new obligations and changes to the existing rules.
 The FIC regulation establishes new horizontal labeling requirements and repeals labeling directive 2000/13/EC, as well as nutrition labeling directive 90/496/EEC and warning labels directive 2008/5/EC.
 For specific information on agricultural standards, please refer to the EU website.

-• The Ministry of Agriculture must approve all printed advertising and publicity materials, and labels must be in Spanish and include detailed precautions.
-The Ministry web page includes a link for “phytosanitary products” and the on-line register.
+• Fertilizers and Fungicides: Imported fertilizers must be registered with the local Ministry of Agriculture.
+Inspection and analysis will be performed prior to customs clearance.
+The Ministry of Agriculture must approve all printed advertising and publicity materials, and labels must be in Spanish and include detailed precautions.
+The Ministry web page includes a link for “phytosanitary products” and the online register.

 • Textiles: Customs and point-of-sale regulations require that textile goods and ready-made clothing have a Spanish label.
 Standard Spanish textile nomenclature and content requirements must be stated on the label.
-Requirements relating to textile content, labeling and packaging are specific and extensive.
+Requirements relating to textile content, labeling, and packaging are specific and extensive.

 • Drugs, Pharmaceuticals, and Cosmetics: These goods are subject to technical inspection and registration by the Directorate General of Health prior to entry.
 There are also detailed marking and labeling requirements, which include detailed chemical composition.

-The EU eco-label is a voluntary label, which U.S. exporters can display on products that meet high standards of environmental awareness.
-The eco-label is intended to be a marketing tool to encourage consumers to purchase environmentally friendly products.
-The criteria for displaying the eco-label are strict, covering the entire lifespan of the product from its manufacture, use, and disposal.
+The EU Ecolabel is a voluntary label, which U.S. exporters can display on products that meet high standards of environmental awareness.
+The Ecolabel is intended to be a marketing tool to encourage consumers to purchase environmentally friendly products.
+The criteria for displaying the ecolabel are strict, covering the entire lifespan of the product from its manufacture, use, and disposal.
 These criteria are reviewed every three to five years to consider advances in manufacturing procedures.
 EU Ecolabel criteria are defined for a wide range of product groups.

-As of March 2022, 2,239 licenses have been awarded for 89,357 products (goods and services) in the EU market.
-Most licenses were awarded in Germany (18 percent), Italy (16 percent) and France (15 percent), followed by Spain (14 percent).
-Similarly, most products were awarded in Spain (20 percent), Italy (16 percent), Germany (12 percent) and France (10 percent).
+As of March 2023, 2,367 licenses have been awarded for 88,045 for goods and services in the EU market.
+Most licenses were awarded in Italy (17%), Germany (16%), Spain (15%) and France (14%).
+In terms of products, most were awarded in Spain (18%), followed by Italy (15%), France (13%) and Germany (10%).

-EU Eco-label application fees:
+EU Ecolabel application fees:

-• EUR 200 - 350 for micro-enterprises.
+• €200-€350 ($215.24-$376.67) for micro-enterprises.

-• EUR 200 - 600 for SMEs and companies from developing countries.
+• €200-€600 ($215.24-$645.72) for SMEs and companies from developing countries.

-• EUR 200 – 2,000 for all other companies.
+• €200-€2,000 ($215.24-$2152.40) for all other companies.

-A maximum annual fee for use of the Eco-label has been capped at:
+A maximum annual fee for use of the Ecolabel has been capped at:

-• EUR 18,750 for micro-enterprises, SMEs and businesses, and applicants from developing countries.
+• €18,750 for microenterprises, SMEs, and applicants from developing countries.

-• EUR 25,000 for all other companies.
+• €25,000 for all other companies.